apache/mxnet/docs/python_docs/python/tutorials/performance/backend/dnnl/dnnl_quantization_inc.md

 given by build-in INC strategies.
 For such situation you can create your custom strategy, similar to this one:
 [custom_strategy.py](https://github.com/apache/incubator-mxnet/blob/master/example/quantization_inc/custom_strategy.py).
-You can find description of this particular custom strategy in the Medium article (add link to article).
 You can notice, that the most important thing done by INC was to find the operator, which had the most significant impact on the loss of accuracy and disable it from quantization if needed.
 You can see below which operator was excluded by `mse` strategy in last print given by